Introduction

 Step 4: Run the Scan

-Click 'Start Scan' in the dashboard or run the CLI command.
+Click 'Start Scan' in the dashboard.
 IntelStrike will execute 50+ probes covering:

 - SQL Injection (including JSON field name injection)